 The Exhibition and Lottery

 During the course of a two-week exhibition in the main galleries, MIT students may view the available artworks in our galleries and register their top five preferences.
 After the conclusion of the exhibition, List Visual Arts Center staff administer the lottery.
 Students receive their result via email.
 Generally about 600 works of art are lent out every year to students.

 Undergraduate students who are selected to receive an artwork for the academic year are required to return it to the List Visual Arts Center in May; graduate students have the option to keep artwork until August.
 If a student leaves MIT before the end of the academic year, he or she is required to return the artwork to the List Visual Arts Center offices before departing.
 Loans are not transferable.

-The Graduate Students’ Reception is supported by Student Life Fees and Christine Ortiz, Dean for Graduate Students.
-New acquisitions include generous gifts by Andrew Katz and Melinda Home, Cynthia F. and Dr. Michael W. Weisfield (‘66), Julie and Gerald Jay Sussman, Beth and Richard Marcus, Jeane and Don Stanton, and Sara-Ann Sanders whose gift was provided in honor of Martin Rosen (‘62).
+The Graduate Students’ Reception is supported by office of Student Life and the ODGE.
+New acquisitions include generous gifts by Karen & Gregory Arenson, Andrew Katz and Melinda Home, Cynthia F. and Dr. Michael W. Weisfield (‘66), Julie and Gerald Jay Sussman, Beth and Richard Marcus, Jeanne and Don Stanton, and Sara-Ann Sanders whose gift was provided in honor of Martin Rosen (‘62).